-Catering: Aire & Calder Brewers Fayre, McDonald's Drive Thru Amenities: Premier Inn, Showers Charging Points: none Outdoor Space: Grass verges around site Forecourt: Shell, SPAR, dailyDeli, Subway, Chicago Town Pizza, Costa Express, f'real Milkshakes, Rollover, Car Wash, Jet Wash, Free Cash Machine
+Catering: Aire & Calder Brewers Fayre, McDonald's Drive Thru Amenities: Premier Inn, Showers Outdoor Space: Grass verges around site Forecourt: Shell, SPAR, dailyDeli, Subway, Chicago Town Pizza, Costa Express, f'real Milkshakes, Rollover, Tango Ice Blast, Car Wash, Jet Wash, Free Cash Machine

-Truckstop: Parking and use of the forecourt and truck stop is free for the first 2 hours free for all vehicles, after which HGVs must pay £20 per 24 hour period.
-Parking for up to 6 hours between 6am and 4pm is also available and charged at £8.50 whilst trailer changeovers are charged at £7 between 6am and 6pm.
+Truckstop: Parking and use of the forecourt and truck stop is free for the first 2 hours free for all vehicles, after which HGVs must pay £8 for up to 4 hours, £22 for up to 15 hours or £30 for up to 24 hours.
+Trailer changeovers are also available and are charged at £10 per trailer.
 Prices for this are paid in the shop, and can be paid with GBP, EUR, fuel cards or SNAP.

 McDonald's: Parking and use of the McDonald's restaurant is limited to 90 minutes maximum stay and is strictly enforced by UK Parking Control.

 Brewers Fayre: Parking and use of the Brewers Fayre restaurant and Premier Inn hotel is strictly for guests and customers only and you are required to provide your vehicle registration number to reception or the bar in order to receive free parking during your stay.

 Premier Inn: Chargeable parking is also available in the Brewers Fayre and Premier Inn shared car park between 8am and 6pm daily and is charged at £2 for the first 4 hours and £5 for up to 10 hours.
 Prices are paid using the Horizon Spaces app.
 The location code is 5013.